 Creative lighting placement can help to change the mood within the room, with a corner lamp or strip lighting either side of a chimney stack adding a cosy and intimate feel.

 Natural lighting is not to be ignored, as sunlight is key to making a living space suitable for spending large amounts of time.
 Velux skylights are the obvious way to go, taking up no extra room and taking advantage of a sloped ceiling in order to maximise light filtration.

 If you have a vertical wall, such as with a dormer or hip to gable conversion, then French windows become an option.
 Floor-to-ceiling French windows

-LMB Loft Conversions work throughout Croydon and the wider London area to create beautiful and practical loft conversions and extensions for all homes.
+LMB Group work throughout Croydon and the wider London area to create beautiful and practical loft conversions and extensions for all homes.
 Our experienced loft design team ensure that your conversion offers the quality and space you require, and we are on hand to offer decorating services and advice to provide that perfect finish.
 For more information, or to discuss your loft conversion needs, get in touch with the team at LMB today and we’ll be more than happy to perform a survey at your home.